abhidadhaniya23/Node-and-express-structure-using-cpp/README.md

 # Node and express structure using c++ program

-We know that, we all programmers are too lazy :sweat_smile: So that I created this repository :star_struck:
+We all know, we the programmers are too lazy :sweat_smile: therefore, I created this repository :star_struck:
-You can do some below tasks using compiled .exe file.
+Following tasks cab be performed using compiled .exe file:

 - Install express
 - Install nodemon as dev-dependency